zhanhaozhao/VeriTxn/README.md

 We use the standard TPCC by default, which consists of 45% of NewOrder, 43% of Payment, and 4% each of the remaining three types of transactions.
 To compare with Litmus, we use a simple mix of 50% of NewOrder and 50% of Payment transactions following the Litmus's paper.

+*Note*: Consistent with the baseline systems, VeriTxn only contains key components for transaction processing in real-world databases, such as concurrency control, logging, data manipulation, etc.
+That is, all these systems exclude the SQL layer (e.g., cursor) as it is orthogonal to transaction processing.

 ### Cursor in TPCC